abhi18av/nf-tower-docs-orgs-and-teams/content/docs/compute-envs/aws-batch.md

 </br>

-**3.** Add new credentials by selecting the the **+** button.
+**3.** Add new credentials by selecting the **+** button.
 Choose a name, e.g. *AWS Credentials* and add the Access key and Secret key.
 These are the keys we saved in the previous steps when creating the AWS IAM user.

 {{% pretty_screenshot img="/uploads/2020/09/aws_keys.png" %}}